YichengDWu/Sophon.jl/docs/src/tutorials/discontinuous.md

 ```
 ![](u.svg)

-## Naive Neural Nets
+## Naive Neural Networks

-First we demonstrate show naive fully connected neural nets could be really bad at fitting this function.
+First, we demonstrate that naive, fully connected neural nets are not sufficient for fitting this function.
 ```@example ds
 model = FullyConnected((1,50,50,50,50,1), relu)
 ```